EvaMaeRey/statexpress/README.md

 ggplot2’s capabilities by creating under-the-hood statisical transformation routines could happen *not only* as development activity, but also in data-analytic contexts.

+Because creating new stats is so useful and can contribute so much to user’s expressiveness w/ ggplot2 and because users are likely to intuit how Stats and Geoms work together at a high level, perhaps it’s an activity that should hold a special place in the extension world - where not so much is expected of extenders as is suggested by some resources (e.g. Internals Chapter of ggplot2 which follows):

+> *Maybe not?* For a ggplot2 developer who hopes to design extensions,
+> however, … understanding \[how ggplot2 translates this plot
+> specification into an image\] is paramount.

 A few approaches have been combine here.